miles916/HMA_continuity/README.md

 # HMA_continuity
 Scripts to apply the continuity equation in an automated, distributed manner at regional scales, used in 'Health and sustainability of glaciers in High Mountain Asia' by Miles and others.

-Note that numerous hard paths have to change for the scripts to be run.
+This is an archive version, note that numerous hard paths have to change for the scripts to be run.
 Ancillary codes are available on reasonable request.
-Please also see our user-friendly implementation at:
+Please also see our user-friendly implementation at: https://github.com/miles916/grid_continuity_SMB

 Manuscript: